Vaccination campaign picks up speed around the world

 Brian Pinker, an 82-year-old dialysis patient, received the first shot at Oxford University Hospital, saying in a statement: “I can now really look forward to celebrating my 48th wedding anniversary.”

-Britain’s mass vaccination program began Dec.
+Britain’s vaccination program began Dec.
 8 with the shot developed by Pfizer and its German partner BioNTech.

 The country has recorded more than 50,000 new coronavirus infections a day over the past six days, and deaths have climbed past 75,000, one of the worst tolls in Europe.